-- Most influenza viruses don't spread in people, but spread in animals, especially wild birds and pigs. - A few of these animal influenza viruses can spread to people, and in rare cases, may cause a pandemic. - Periodically, more instances of animal influenza viruses infecting people are reported. - People may have little or no immunity to pandemic influenza so the consequences can be much greater.
+- Most influenza viruses spread among animals more than among people, especially wild birds and pigs. - A few of these animal influenza viruses can change to cause illness in people, and in rare cases, may cause a pandemic. - People may have little or no immunity to novel influenza so the consequences can be much greater.